LogicMonitor Implementation Readiness Recommendations for Enterprise Customers

 Set an Achievable Timeframe

 Implementing LogicMonitor is more than just adding devices into monitoring.
 We believe in accelerated adoption for our enterprise customers, but there are many dependencies you will uncover that may impact your go-live date.
 Most of our customers who use Professional Services to guide their implementations take between two and four months to get fully onboarded.
 Some of our largest or most complex implementation projects take six months or longer when many different business units or clients are involved.

 There are likely to be a lot of unique customizations in your current monitoring tools that need to be identified, assessed and perhaps migrated.
-This may include custom scripting, custom monitoring, alert thresholds or specialized dashboards.
+This may include custom scripting, custom monitoring, datapoint thresholds or specialized dashboards.

 Many of our enterprise customers need to influence other departments or clients to fully adopt LogicMonitor.
 This may require persuasion of teams that are content with their legacy, incumbent tools.
 Consider us a partner in equipping your champions and power users to demonstrate the value of LogicMonitor across your organization and build a successful migration plan.

 The behavioral change within your organization to move teams and clients to LogicMonitor requires:

 - Clear communication

 - Deep understanding of current use cases

 If your company, like many others, has adopted the ITIL framework, you and your teams are likely subject to internal controls and procedures required to manage infrastructure configuration changes as you transition to LogicMonitor.